Mark Fairfield, LCSW, BCD

 While you’re here, scroll down and check out my work.

-I offer leadership coaching, organizational consulting and individual and family therapy.
+I offer leadership coaching, organizational consulting, team development and training.
 I have an abundance of experience and a deep commitment to working for a more humane, equitable and healthy world.
 If my values resonate with you, I want to connect with you.

 “My humanity is bound up in yours,